kranners/frappuccino/docs/Opinion/Don't Use Lodash.md

 **TLDR:**
 - Lodash functions are unnecessary.
 Just use [ES6 functions](../Arrays#Array%20ES%20Functions).
 - Lodash increases your bundle size massively, for little gain.
-- Lodash functions that you do need are trivial to reimplement.
+- Reaching for Lodash every time makes you *think in Lodash*.

 If you need backwards compatibility for your web app (really? why?) then use [a polyfill library](https://github.com/zloirock/core-js) and a [transpiler](https://babeljs.io/).